intel/user-container-selinux/README.md

 ```
 $ sudo semodule -l | grep container_device
 ```
-The `container_device` policy shows that the policy is installed properly.
+The grep result of container_device shows that the policy is installed correctly.

 ## Deploying the SELinux policy on a Red Hat OpenShift cluster